 “This is our last best chance to save the site,” said Darius Sollohub, an associate professor of architecture at NJIT.
 He led an undergraduate studio last semester to brainstorm plans to reimagine it as an “open ruin” with a graffiti park and self-guided tours using augmented reality.

-The university’s College of Architecture and Design, led by Tony Schuman, the interim dean of the department, has taken the lead on determining its cost and feasibility.
+The university’s College of Architecture and Design, led by Tony Schuman, the former interim dean of the department, has taken the lead on determining its cost and feasibility.
 He, together with colleague Sollohub, is submitting a study about the jail next month to the New Jersey Historic Trust, which has issued a grant for the site to the University Heights Science Park, a consortium including NJIT and Rutgers.

 “We’re providing four different options on what to do with the site,” said Schuman, “from razing all the buildings to the ground to stabilizing the walls with buttresses.”